Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off instances, start and end dates - TheNewsTrace

 West Ham v Wolves (3pm) TBC

-West Brom v Chelsea (5:30pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+West Brom v Chelsea (5:30pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

 Sunday 27th September